Promoting smoking cessation pregnancy programs can be a complex issue.

 Smoking during pregnancy is also costly.
 The total cost of neonatal healthcare in the U.S. due to smoking during pregnancy is an estimated $366 million annually.
 Preventing just 1 smoking-related low birth weight baby can save about $40,000 in healthcare expenditures.

-Who is Most Likely to Smoke While Pregnant
+Who is Most Likely to Be Smoking While Pregnant

 In our online EX Community of current and former tobacco users, pregnant women share the devastating effects of this addiction, including this woman who posted: